 The only way your body gets adequate amounts of omega 3s is through the food you eat or supplements, such as fish oil.

-How can they promote eye health?
+How can omega 3 promote eye health?

 Several studies have found omega-3 fatty acids help reduce the risk of developing macular degeneration.
 Macular degeneration affects more than 10 million Americans and is the leading cause of vision loss in the United States.